 Fuelled by her lived experience as a black woman, and passion for social justice, Collette is a changemaker who sees it as her responsibility to be a role model, champion others and speak out against the stereotypes.
 And that’s why she is delighted and honoured to be an Abram Wilson trustee.

 She says: “I feel immensely proud to be a trustee of Abram Wilson.
 To bring forth, champion and uncover talent in young people is so important, especially when music is underfunded, under-appreciated and inaccessible to all but a privileged few.
 I love how the organisation is part of a growing movement dismantling structural inequity within the music industry in a practical, creative and exuberant way.
 We get to see young people develop their spark of creativity, build their careers as well as a front row seat to the most exciting new music from emerging talent.
 What’s not to love?
 I feel honoured!”

 Founder and CEO

 I have 10 years’ experience of building Abram Wilson from scratch (yes really).
 On that note, I have a lot of love for our trustees, team and supporters; they’ve played such a huge part in Abram Wilson’s journey, and I most certainly would not be doing what I’m doing today without them.
 As well as running Abram Wilson I’m also a coach, mentor, writer and speaker.
 I’m passionate about social mobility within music and helping others to find their voice.
+I was listed in WISE100 recognising inspiring and influential women in social enterprise (2017) and won a WACL Future Leader Award (2018).
 My very energetic and sociable dog, Misty keeps me fit (and happy), and my creativity lies in telling stories that inspire people to make positive changes for themselves and others.